DidakSol/Didaksol/README.md

-Here is a simple footnote[^1].

-A footnote can also have multiple lines[^2].

-[^1]: My reference.
-[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+I am very appasionate of coding[^1].

+How to code when you dont know just practice [^2].

-  This is a second line.
+[^1]: is a new virtual language.
+[^2]: when you think don't know but reality you do in it.

 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> I would write anything here unless my interest was for tech.

 > [!TIP]
-> Helpful advice for doing things better or more easily.
+> Smile when you see my mistakes, they not going to be there forever.

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> First, think , second just code.

 > [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.
+> Urgent info that needs immediate user attention, check the code.

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
+> Advises about risks or negative feeling, try to ask and solve ASAP.
 <!--
 **DidakSol/Didaksol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.